-Figure 18 updates several charts of safe asset holdings from Gourinchas and Jeane (2012) with data through 2018 and supplements them with additional details to allow a clearer view of the role of the financial sector and the rest of the world demand for safe assets.
-The definitions of safe asset measures generally follow theirs, with some differences.
+Figure 16 updates several charts of safe asset holdings from Gourinchas and Jeane (2012) with data through 2018 and supplements them with additional details to allow a clearer view of the role of the financial sector and the rest of the world demand for safe assets.36 The definitions of safe asset measures generally follow theirs, with some differences.
 For the real sector, government safe assets are defined to include household and nonfinancial business holdings of currency, Treasury securities (excluding debt held by the Federal Reserve), and municipal bonds.
-Private financial sector provided-safe assets include checking, time, and saving deposits, shares of money market mutual funds, commercial paper, and repos.
+Private financial-sector-provided safe assets include checking, time, and saving deposits, shares of money market mutual funds, commercial paper, and repos.
 Financial sector holdings of government safe assets include Treasury and municipal securities, as well as cash and bank reserves at the Federal Reserve.
-Foreign holdings of government safe assets include Treasury and municipal securities, SDRs, and currency.
-Foreign holdings of private safe asset holdings include time and saving deposits, shares of money market mutual funds, commercial paper, and repos, as well as foreign-affiliate-related interbank transaction levels.
-More details are provided in the Appendix.
+Foreign holdings of government safe assets include Treasury and municipal securities, as sets include Treasury and municipal securities, as sets include Treasury and municipal securities, as well as cash and bank reserves at the Federal Reserve.
+Foreign holdings of government safe assets include Treasury and municipal securities, as well as cash and bank